Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Structure constants for bases in various Grothendieck rings

 From the proof of \cite[Theorem~4]{VS}, we know that identity morphisms are in the image of $\Psi$.
 So there exist $x\in \CC [G(r,k)]$ and $y\in\CC [G(r,k')]$ such that $\Psi(x)=1_{f_{k}}$ and $\Psi(y)=1_{f_{k'}}$.
 Then

 Here $a\in\{0,1,\dots,r-1\}$.
 The last equality follows from the composition of morphisms in $\Gr$ and the fact that no element of $\Hom_{\Gr}(f_{k'},f_{k})$ other than $D$ can appear in $\Psi(d)$.

-This proves surjectivity and now the bijectivity follows from the fact that the hom spaces are finite dimensional (and of the same dimension). \end{proof} \begin{example} Let $r=2$ and assume the same convention as in Example \ref{ex:morphgroup}.
+This proves surjectivity and now the bijectivity follows from the fact that the hom spaces are finite-dimensional (and of the same dimension). \end{proof} \begin{example} Let $r=2$.
+Consider the following colored downward partition diagram: